 Foreign vintage bicycles are a hot commodity these days, both with riders looking for practical everyday transportation, and cycling fans who appreciate a high quality, handmade bike.

-In Europe, cycling became less of a hobby, and more of a practical necessity.
-European bike builders concentrated on creating comfortable, lightweight designs that often came equipped with generator powered lights, stands, and frame mounted pumps.
-During the 1930's, racers in Europe were allowed to use gears on their bikes for the first time.
-Europeans became passionate about bike racing and today there is huge demand for vintage, handmade lightweight European racing and touring bicycles.
+In Europe, cycling became less of a hobby and more of practical necessity.
+European bike builders concentrated on creating comfortable, lightweight designs that often came equipped with generator-powered lights, stands, and frame-mounted pumps.
+During the 1930s, racers in Europe were allowed to use gears on their bikes for the first time.
+Europeans became passionate about bike racing, and today there is a huge demand for vintage, handmade lightweight European racing, and touring bicycles.

 Chinese BikesStreets clogged by thousands of bikes are an enduring image many people have of Asian cities.
 While the Japanese bicycle industry started around the same time as bike building in Europe and the US, it’s a relative latecomer to China.

 At the end of the 19th century, only foreigners rode bikes in China.
 Any Chinese who could afford to buy a bicycle preferred to use a sedan chair or rickshaw for transportation.
 Imported bikes began to appear in China around the turn of the century.
 Initially, two classes of people were early adopters – wealthy Chinese who had studied abroad and been familiar with bikes, and the prostitutes who worked the port cities.
 Bicycles became popular in China during the 1920s, and in 1936, a Japanese businessman set up a bicycle factory in Tianjin and began to build Anchor brand bicycles.